- What are solar panels, and how do they work?

 Get started

-They’re made up of cells created with semiconducting material – usually silicon, though sometimes combined with substances like perovskite – which absorb the electric charge in sunshine.
+Simply put, solar panels turn sunlight into electricity that you can use to power your home.
+They’re made up of cells created with semiconducting material (usually silicon, though sometimes combined with substances like perovskite) that absorb the electric charge in sunshine.

-However, homes run on alternating current (AC), so solar panels are installed with an inverter that converts DC to AC.
+The electric charge will turn it into direct current (DC) electricity while interacting with these materials.
+However, homes run on alternating current (AC), so solar panels are typically installed with an inverter that converts direct current (DC) to AC.

-This level of technology means solar panels cost a fair amount, but they’re worth it – after all, they still produce a substantial amount of electricity on cloudy or even snowy days, though they work best under direct sunlight.
+This level of technology means solar panels cost a fair amount, but they’re worth it.
+After all, they still produce a substantial amount of electricity on cloudy or even snowy days, though they work best under direct sunlight.

 On sunny days, they’ll often generate more electricity than you need.
 You can either store this energy in solar batteries or sell it to the grid through the Smart Export Guarantee (SEG).
+Solar panels typically last at least 25 years, and some models come with a lifetime guarantee.

 For more information, read our guide: How Do Solar Panels Work?